kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 1.6.2 =
+* Fix: The new CSS play buttons caused some errors that have been fixed with this update.
-* New feature: Apply schema.org markup to videos.
+* New feature (beta): Apply schema.org markup to videos.

 = 1.6.1 =
 * Wrapped videos into a <div> container.